kitdim/Difference-Calculator/README.md

 [![Test Coverage](https://api.codeclimate.com/v1/badges/bd38b1474a43a5fd696e/test_coverage)](https://codeclimate.com/github/kitdim/java-project-71/test_coverage)

 # Difference Calculator
-This console application compares two files, file format can be "json" or "yaml".
+This is an application that determines the difference between two data structures (json, yaml).
-The result is displayed in the selected format "Stylish", "Plain" or "Json" formats.
+Utility features: support for different input formats, report generation in the form of plain text, stylish and json.

 ### Start guide:
    1. Enter the location of the compiled application in the terminal(for example: ./build/install/app/bin/app)